 Lecture, 2 hours; laboratory, 2 hours.
 This is a comprehensive introduction to the science of biotechnology.
 The course presents theory and offers hands-on laboratory experience.
-Representative techniques presented in this course include DNA purification, hybridization, sequencing and fingerprinting; construction of a genomic library; bacterial transformation; electrophoresis; polymerase chain reaction; protein purification; western blot and bioinformatics. \$20.00 Lab Fee to be paid with registration.
+Representative techniques presented in this course include: DNA purification, bacterial transformation, DNA gel electrophoresis, polymerase chain reaction, protein purification, SDS-PAGE and western blot.
+This is an advanced class intended for Biology majors. \$20.00 Lab Fee to be paid with registration.